 Wine savers are vacuum pumps that suck out any air inside your wine bottle to keep it fresh.
 Wine savers will work effortlessly with just about any wine bottle.
 Some designs also allow you to pump an inert gas to replace the oxygen.

-I recommend the at Amazon.
+I recommend the No products found. at Amazon.
 It comes with four stoppers and will remove the excess air from your bottle to keep the wine fresh.

 3. Use a Rubber Wine Stopper

 Rubber wine stoppers are small rubber corks that are easy to slip in and remove whenever you have some unfinished wine.
-You can find them at the local store or on Amazon.
+You can find them at the local store or No products found. on Amazon.
 Wine rubber stoppers come in many designs and are reusable.

 4. Cover With Aluminium Foil and Store in the Fridge